ahspsh/PHP-without-MySQL-web-site-content-management-system./README.md

 tj(“m/test.php”,"Hello, world!");
 ?>

+3.Obtain the desired content in the file (used to modify the file content or collection, can also be cross-site data processing) dw(content,Front Positioning MarkerRear Positioning Marker)

-3.Modification of the contents of the document:
+4.Modification of the contents of the document:
 (1)Open the file you want to modify.
 (2) Locate the content that needs to be modified.
 Dw (Content, Prefix, Postfix);